 The IWitness activities in Italy have yielded significant insights and progress in the realm of Holocaust education and the fight against antisemitism.
 With a Jewish population of less than 30,000, spread across 21 communities, Italy's Jewish heritage is both rich and diverse.
-The Union of Italian Jewish Communities plays a pivotal role in uniting these communities and representing their interests.
-Despite various challenges, Italian Judaism remains vibrant and active, contributing significantly to societal reflection and dialogue.
+The implementation of e-learning and digital training for teachers in Italy promotes a deeper understanding and appreciation of Jewish culture and heritage among students across the country.